davidmeen/CritterCallerLight/readme.txt

 don't have a pet out, then the next time you walk forward then one of your pets will automatically be summoned.
 This will happen unless you are mounted, flying or in combat.
+Rare pets are much more likely to be summoned.
+Summon rates can not be configured through the UI, although limited configurability is available by editing the saved variables file.

 The /ccall command
 ------------------